 ESP32-DevKitC V4 Getting Started Guide¶

-This user guide shows how to get started with ESP32-DevKitC V4 development board.
-For description of other versions of the ESP32-DevKitC check ESP32 Hardware Reference.
+This guide shows how to start using the ESP32-DevKitC V4 development board.
+For description of other versions of ESP32-DevKitC check ESP32 Hardware Reference.

 What You Need¶